Did you know – there are even more kinds of copywriters than kinds of real estate agents.

 You spend a good deal of time with your clients.
 In that time they share their hopes, dreams, and fears – and their financial position.
 You deal with them in a business transaction, but must be attuned to their emotions and how those emotions might affect their decisions.

-You and they form a personal relationship, even if limited.
-Because of that, they need to believe that they can trust you.
+Because of that personal relationship, they need to believe that they can trust you.

-This is the primary function of your agent bio, but should subtly transmit to them with every message you send.
-Something about your marketing must speak to your prospective clients on an emotional as well as a professional level, even if it’s subliminally.
+Transmitting this message is the primary function of your agent bio.
+However these points should also subtly convey to them with every message you send.
+Something about your marketing must speak to your prospects on an emotional as well as a professional level, even if it’s subliminally.

 A true real estate copywriter understands all that and will work to present you as the professional your prospects can trust both personally and professionally.